 “We relied on our OEMs to list us digitally in their electronic catalogs,” says Vice President of Sales and Marketing Pete Fogarty.
 “We created our own internal processes, working with the major shippers such as UPS, FedEx and DHL, and then integrated them into our database system.
 It was all our own software and programming.”

 But unfortunately, Fogarty says, the systems didn’t always integrate seamlessly.
-And when your team is shipping some 1,200 packages a day, he adds, that fragmented approach can make for some pretty big challenges when handling fulfillment in-house.
+And when your team is shipping some 1,200 packages a day, he adds, that fragmented approach can make for some pretty big challenges when handling fulfilment in-house.

 “One of our downsides was getting tracking numbers sent to buyers in a timely fashion,” he says.
 “It usually took us about 24 hours, if not a little longer, and definitely involved a lot of phone calls from customers the following day.”